 6. Practice Your Polynesian Skills

 5. Feel The Power In Ancient Polynesian Temples

-Deep in the rainforest, up in the mountains or down by the beach – the islands of French Polynesia are scattered with relics from an ancient past.
-Known as marae, it is believed there are still hundreds (if not more) ancient temples still waiting to be discovered.
+Deep in the rainforest, up in the mountains, or down by the beach – French Polynesia islands are scattered with ancient relics.
+Known as marae, it is believed there are still hundreds (if not more) of ancient temples still waiting to be discovered.
 Though successfully converted to Christianity by 19th-century missionaries, Marae Taputapuatea in the island of Raiatea is still a source of immense spiritual power for Tahitians and a newly named UNESCO World Heritage Site.
 Over in Huahine, hundreds of temples dot the coastline and mountains around Lake Maeva, while in distant Hiva Oa – huge tiki statues taller than any NBA players mysteriously guard the forest.

 4. Hiking, hiking & hiking!

-It is common thought that French Polynesia is all about white sand beaches and overwater bungalows.
+It is a common thought that French Polynesia is all about white sand beaches and overwater bungalows.
 Sure, there is plenty of that, but the French territory’s high islands are also a hiker’s paradise.
 And so few people around, all you need to do is put on some comfortable shoes and hit the trail… that is if you can find it.
 While a lot of the hikes in French Polynesia, unfortunately, require a guide, some of the best ones are totally doable when flying solo.
 From Mount Aorai in Tahiti, the peaks of Moorea, searching for the rarest flower in Raiatea, to catching 360 views of pretty Maupiti, discovering a secret beach in Hiva Oa, and getting a closeup view of the basalt pinnacles of Ua Pou – there are plenty of opportunities to work up a good sweat!

 3. Spend The Day Exploring A Pristine Lagoon